jsoverson/apex-template/README.md

 ## Helpers

-This library includes all of the helpers in [`handlebars-helpers`](https://github.com/helpers/handlebars-helpers) as well as the following:
+This library includes two helpers to help templating from the command line:

 ### `isKind`